DeepModelingHackathon/Hackathon2021/README.md

 #### Possible solution：
 Design and develop a workflow using Apache airflow or aiida, or other workflow management tools.
 One may take dpti (https://github.com/deepmodeling/dpti ) as an example.
 #### Get Start:
 You can see [here](https://github.com/deepmodeling/deepmd-kit) for coding instruction, and `hackathon2021` branch is where you accomplish this project.
 You might be able to get the descriptors mainly around `deepmd-kit/deepmd/descriptor` in `hackathon2021` branch.
-Be aware of **online tutorial of DeePMD-kit** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose DeePMD-kit relevant projects.
+Be aware of **[online tutorial of DeePMD-kit](https://www.bilibili.com/video/BV1Gf4y157fM)** and **[online tutorial of Workflow](https://www.bilibili.com/video/BV18v411E7Sk)**, which are important for those who choose DeePMD-kit relevant projects.

 #### Scoring point:
 1.The correctness of the implementation;